 1 Preheat oven to 350 degrees F.

-2 In a large fry pan at medium-high heat add 3 Tbsp of grapeseed oil.
-Add a tortilla to the pan.
-Cook for 2-3 seconds, lift up the tortilla with a spatula, add another tortilla underneath.
-Cook for 2-3 seconds, lift again, both tortillas, and add another tortilla underneath.
-Repeat the process with all the tortillas, adding a little more oil if needed.
+2 In a large frying pan at medium-high heat add a tablespoon of oil.
+When the oil is shimmering and hot (not quite smoking), add a corn tortilla to the pan.
+Cook it for 2-3 seconds, use a metal spatula to turn it over, and cook it for 2 to 3 seconds more.
+Lift up the tortilla with a spatula, add another tortilla underneath.
+Cook the second tortilla for 2-3 seconds, lift both tortillas, and add another tortilla underneath.
+Repeat the process with all the tortillas, adding more oil as needed.
 This way you can brown and soften the tortillas without using a lot of fat.
-You do this process to develop the flavor of the tortillas.
-As the tortillas brown a little, remove from the pan one by one to rest on a paper towel, which absorbs any excess fat.
+It's important to pre-cook the tortillas because not only does cooking them help soften them for rolling, cooking them in a little fat helps develop the flavor of the tortillas.
+As the tortillas brown a little, remove them to a plate.